 There are a variety of fresh apples you can use to create this delicious, comforting cake that’s perfect to enjoy with tea or coffee.
 This authentic German Kuchen recipe tastes just like Oma made it.
-Güten appetit!
+Güten Appetit!

 Authentic German Kuchen

-I’ve been making this apple cake recipe for a several years now, and he says it is an authentic German Versunkener Apfelkuchen, also known as Sunken Apple Cake.
+I’ve been making this apple cake recipe for several years now, and he says it is an authentic German Versunkener Apfelkuchen, also known as Sunken Apple Cake.

-What is Authentic German Apple Cake?
+Authentic German Apple Cake

-Unlike American style cakes, Apfelkuchen is less sweet and more like a coffee or tea cake.
-In fact, in Germany traditional cakes like this are served in the afternoon with coffee (called Kaffee und Kuchen, coffee and cake).
+Unlike American-style cakes, kuchen is less sweet and more like a coffee or tea cake.
+In fact, in Germany, traditional cakes like this are served in the afternoon with coffee (called Kaffee und Kuchen, coffee and cake).

-My easy apple tea cake is rich and wonderfully creamy, with hints of vanilla and cinnamon and thick slices of sweet, tender apples.
+This dessert is rich and wonderfully creamy, with hints of vanilla and cinnamon and thick slices of sweet, tender apples.
 Just like Oma’s German apple cake was.
 It brings a lovely rustic bit of comfort to the table, and is a must-make for your next family brunch or teatime!

 This recipe is made mostly with pantry staples, plus fresh, crispy apples.

-So, as you can see from this great list of basic ingredients, what makes a perfect Versunkener Apfelkuchen is the simple but precise method by which the apple cake is made.
+So, as you can see from this great list of basic ingredients, what makes a perfect Versunkener Apfelkuchen recipe is the simple but precise method by which the apple cake is made.

-How to Make German Kuchen, Apple Tea Cake
+How to Make Authentic German Kuchen

-You will love how easy it is to prep and bake this humble, perfectly sweet and spice-filled cake.
+You will love how easy it is to prep and bake this humble, perfectly sweet, and spice-filled cake.

 It only takes about an hour until you’re able to enjoy tender, warm cinnamon and vanilla cake with juicy fresh apples!

 Here are my steps for making an authentic German Apple Cake from scratch:

-Firstly, prepare a springform pan by greasing (if not non-stick) and lining the bottom with a circle of parchment paper.
+Pan preparation.
+Prepare a springform pan by greasing (if not non-stick) and lining the bottom with a circle of parchment paper.

 Spread batter into the prepared springform pan and smooth the top to make even.

+Assemble the cake.
 Preheat the oven, and prep the apples by thinly slicing with a mandolin or paring knife.
 There are two ways to place the apples into the Versunkener Apfelkuchen:

 - You can fan out the apples around the cake in a single layer for the softest, most tender apples.